 Responsible management of land for natural capital is essential for a just transition.

-The result of the first survey gave us some figures from which progress can be measured and enabled us to identify where further support might be needed.
-We're now carrying out a follow-up survey to understand what progress has been made in the last few years, and what additional support or changes might now be required to encourage more effective engagement of communities in land-use decision making.
-The survey is open to everyone in Scotland, and we are looking for as many views as possible, so please consider taking ten to fifteen minutes to fill out the questionnaire and tell us what you think.
+The results of the first surveys gave us some figures from which progress can be measured.
+In 2022, we carried out two further surveys to understand what progress has been made in the last few years, and what additional support, guidance or changes might be required to encourage and enable more effective engagement in relation to land use decisions.

 We aim to publish a report on the results of the surveys in early 2023.